 People were attracted to the village by the offer of grants from the Admiralty to support housing and boat-building, and Shieldaig flourished.
 After Napoleon's demise in 1815 the official support disappeared.
 But Loch Shieldaig and the surrounding waters had been famed for their herring since the days of the Vikings, and the village's continuing prosperity was for many years based on the success of its fishing fleet.
+(Continues below image...)

-Views into the loch are dominated by Shieldaig Island, whose dense coverage of mature Scots pine contrasts strongly with the bare mountainsides surrounding the loch.
+Views over the loch are dominated by Shieldaig Island, whose dense coverage of mature Scots pine contrasts strongly with the bare mountainsides surrounding the loch.
 The island has been owned by the National Trust for Scotland since 1970.
 It is believed that the trees were planted, probably with seeds taken from Speyside, in the mid 1800s.

-There are concerns that these imported pines my cross pollinate the subtly distinct - and increasingly rare - native Highland Scots pines that grow in Glen Shieldaig, and the eventual aim (over a century or two) is to replace the Speyside trees with Highland trees.
+There are concerns that these imported pines may cross pollinate the subtly distinct - and increasingly rare - native Highland Scots pines that grow in Glen Shieldaig, and the eventual aim (over a century or two) is to replace the Speyside trees with Highland trees.